 That being said there are other ways to help make photos more striking as well.
 For example, filling the frame with an element, using minimalism, or even employing negative space effectively can all contribute to how striking a photo appears to be.

 One of the more common ‘tricks’ to make social media photos attract more attention is to add a strong caption.
-That can be done using any editor, and for example, you could try Movavi Photo Editor and follow the steps mentioned in their “How to watermark photos” post.
+That can be done using tools available in the market, you can also go through elink.io’s “How to watermark photos” post for detailed instructions.

 Suffice to say understanding the underlying principles behind basic design elements will equip you with what you need to use them.
 Each photo is unique, however, and it will be up to you to identify which elements you want to use in conjunction with one another.